GH0ST-141/Real-Time-Price-Ticker/README.md

 # 🚀 BTC/USDT Real-Time Price Tracker

 A modern, responsive web application for tracking Bitcoin (BTC) to US Dollar (USDT) prices in real-time with beautiful visualizations and smooth animations.
+Built with vanilla JavaScript and Bootstrap 5.

 ## ✨ Features